 Fire Pit Areas

-• Decorative areas: 2-4" river rock to prevent displacement
+- Decorative areas: larger river rock can reduce displacement

 Pet Areas